My older sister was recently telling me a story about a couple that she has known for years and the events of their first year as grandparents.

 The son in law said in a bit of exasperation, “No one ever tells you how ‘strong expletive ending in –ing’ HARD it is!”

 I laughed a little at the story with my now 14+ years of parenting under my belt.
-I understood where he was coming from, but I knew he was wrong.
+I understood where he came from, but I knew he was wrong.

 I was quite certain people had indeed told them how hard it would be, because people love to share those kinds of things with expectant parents.